 Please therefore discuss the risks thoroughly with your vet.
 You can prevent many of these risks by taking appropriate precautions.
 There is a risk of weight gain after castration.
 In males, weight gain is not as pronounced as in females.

 The sex hormones regulate appetite and metabolism.
 After castration, the effect of these hormones is lost.
-A neutered dog therefore has a greater appetite, but also a lower energy requirement.
+A neutered dog therefore has a greater appetite and a lower energy requirement.

 This risk is avoidable.
 You can provide your male dog with more exercise and change his diet.
 You can also visit our page "Food for neutered dogs" visit